 For this documentary, I took my time to listen to the women who work in the markets.
 I do not provide my opinions and I am not the narrator.
 I ask a few questions, but mostly, Madan Sara and others tell their own stories.

 I work with many different types of documentaries.
 It is not every day that we have a good story of what Haitian women are doing to carry our society on their backs.

-The documentary highlights the many obstacles to business development in Haiti while pointing to solutions.
-The Madan Sara documentary shows that when a Haitian woman and her business are invested in, her entire family, the next generations, and the country as a whole, moves forward.
+The documentary highlights the many obstacles to business development in Haiti and points to solutions.
+Investing in Haitian woman and their businesses benefit entire families, the next generations, and the country as a whole moves forward.

 Soledad Quartucci | Executive Director